nepluno/libwetcloth/README.md

 On Mac OS X or Linux:
 1. make a directory, say, *build*, with *mkdir build*, enter the *build* directory, type *cmake ..*
-2. Optionally you can adjust the options with *ccmake .*
+2. Optionally you can adjust the options with *ccmake ..* In some cases there can be some packages that cmake cannot find.
+You need to manually specify their paths through ccmake then.
 3. type *make* to compile the code.
 For speeding up the compilation process you may use *make -j*.

 On Windows: